wadehuber/codeexamples/cpp/cpp1/README.md

 [Video](https://youtu.be/pROtrtS9D5U) (9:24): *Introduction to C++ syntax*

-This file has examples of variable declarations, initilaizations, auto, constants, a vector, and pointers in C++.
+This file has examples of variable declarations, initializations, auto, constants, a vector, and pointers in C++.

 ## strings.cpp

 [Video](https://youtu.be/XRQbpeFrUsA) (11:42): *C++ string examples*

 C++ includes a string type.
 Several examples of different string functions.

 ## boolean.cpp